top of page

 D Dub Mac, short for Daniel Wallace MacMullin, from Norse/Welsh descent, hails from Nova Scotia, Glacé Bay, in fact, where musical tradition reigns supreme.

 Because of his Celtic background, music has always played a role in his life.
 Entertainment in fact!
-His mother was Mary Joy of the Country Court in the 60’s and 70’s and was even invited to play the Oprey, but declined as she couldn’t leave her 9 children.
+His mother was Mary Joy of the Country Court in the 60’s and 70’s and was even invited to play the Opry, but declined as she couldn’t leave her 9 children.

 Arriving at the very end of the line, this youngest son arrived accompanied with a twin brother, and they both played in band since grade 6!
 Trumpet led to guitar and then led to flutes, whistles, percussion and then singing!
 Daniel then entered the Illusionist trade, performing for almost 40 years on stage all over Canada, Hawaii, cruise lines, and parts of the US!
 His interest in Country stems from Celtic Folk Music and his love for poetry derived itself from acting and songwriting.